Towards Automated Kernel Generation in the Era of LLMs

 { \tikz[baseline=(char.base)]{ \node[ circle, fill=red!100!red, text=white, inner sep=0.6pt, draw=black, font=\sffamily\bfseries\fontsize{8}{7}\selectfont ] (char) {P}; } }

 { \tikz[baseline=(char.base)]{ \node[ circle, fill=red!100!red, text=white, inner sep=0.6pt, draw=black, font=\sffamily\bfseries\fontsize{8}{7}\selectfont ] (char) {S}; } }

-This chapter focuses on the systematic benchmarking of kernel generation, and provides a structured overview of representative evaluation benchmarks, including both evaluation metrics and benchmark datasets, to lay a solid foundation for subsequent method comparison and performance analysis.
+This section focuses on systematic benchmarking of kernel generation and provides a structured overview of representative evaluation benchmarks, including both evaluation metrics and benchmark datasets, to lay a solid foundation for subsequent method comparison and performance analysis.